jimmybyrum/vault.js/README.md

 ##### optional_config
 ```
 {
   // Cookie options.
-May implement for Storage in the future.
-  path: "/",
   domain: ".jimmybyrum.com",
   secure: true,

   // Cookie and Local options
+  path: "/",
   expires: "2014-09-25 8:24:32 pm", // or anything that can be parsed by new Date(...)
   expires: "+3 days", // works for all time increments from milliseconds to years.

+  // domain and local/session storage
+  local/session is natively tied to the domain.
+Subdomain keys can only be set from that subdomain.
 }
 ```